CybotAS/CookiebotWP/readme.txt

 Cookiebot is compatible with translation plugins when you set language to "Use WordPress Language".

 ## Changelog ##
+### Unreleased
+* Fixed undefined variable src when using instagram embed

 ### 4.1.0 - 2022-06-15 ###
 * Added setting to ignore scripts from cookiebot scan
 * Fixed PHP8 warnings